zkMeLabs/mechain/README.md

 The Mechain blockchain has two categories of states that are stored on-chain:

-1. The ledger of accounts and their ZKME balance
+1. The ledger of accounts and their ZKME balance.

 2. The metadata of the object storage system and service providers, along with the metadata of the objects stored on the storage system, permission and billing information pertaining to the storage system.